hieuvp/learning-monitoring/prometheus-introduction/README.md

 ### [Alertmanager](https://github.com/prometheus/alertmanager)

-- The Alertmanager handles alerts sent by the **Prometheus Server**.
+- It handles alerts sent by the **Prometheus Server**.
-- The Alertmanager takes care of deduplicating, grouping, and routing them to the correct receiver integrations (e.g. Email, PagerDuty,...).
+- It takes care of deduplicating, grouping, and routing them to the correct receiver integrations (e.g. Email, PagerDuty,...).
-- The Alertmanager also takes care of silencing and inhibition of alerts.
+- It also takes care of silencing and inhibition of alerts.

 ### [Pushgateway](https://github.com/prometheus/pushgateway)

-- The Pushgateway exists to allow ephemeral and batch jobs to expose their metrics to Prometheus.
+- It exists to allow ephemeral and batch jobs to expose their metrics to Prometheus.
   Since these kinds of jobs may not exist long enough to be scraped, they can instead push their metrics to a Pushgateway.
-- The Pushgateway then exposes these metrics to Prometheus.
+- It then exposes these metrics to Prometheus.
-- The Pushgateway is not capable of turning Prometheus into a push-based monitoring system.
+- It is not capable of turning Prometheus into a push-based monitoring system.

 ## References